-A committee of the Johns Hopkins employees, chaired by Frank Bossle, Executive Director of JHI Internal Audits, oversees the allocation of the fund.
+A committee of the Johns Hopkins employees, chaired by Paul Jacobus, Customer Service Center Lead in Johns Hopkins Facilities and Real Estate, oversees the allocation of the fund.
 We coordinate the fund as part of the annual Johns Hopkins Campaign for United Way of Central Maryland.

 !Adelante Latina!
 Provide twice weekly, transportation to Poly/Western and Baltimore City HS to the Esperanza Center for educational opportunities.
 (AL) requests support for one, summer student and Centro SOL intern.

 Access HEARS Request funding to provide a minimum of 100 hearing devices to seniors in need of a sound amplification device and hearing screenings.

 Baltimore Community Toolbank Enhance our inventory in 2018 to meet growing partner demands.